 - Smart casual dress is best, avoid anything too ostentatious.
 Top Universities has some good pointers on what to wear.

-- Be prepared to shake the interviewer by the hand if he or she offers it.
+- Be prepared to shake the interviewer by the hand if they offer it.

 - Make eye contact with your interviewer to show that you are listening to the questions and that your answers are being understood.